Vibecoding

 Enter Classroom →Two dozen sections of working shaders — raymarched landscapes, kaleidoscopes, fluid sims, ASCII renderers.
 Read the source, prompt an edit, record the output.

-Enter Playground →Built at the California Institute of the Arts by Douglas Goodwin.
+Enter Crit →Built at the California Institute of the Arts by Douglas Goodwin.